 Composer, producer, mix engineer, sound designer and multi-instrumentalist.
-Associated with Important Records and the wider experimental music and score community.
+Associated with Important Records, A Strangely Isolated Place and the wider experimental music and score community.

 I’m a well studied and practiced music producer and primarily self-taught multi-instrumentalist.
 My work focuses on presenting multicultural sound worlds through explorative music.

 I've written four albums, two of which have been released on record labels.
 ‘Tre Em’, released on A Strangely Isolated Place (ASIP) 2012 & ‘Issa’, Important Records 2015.

 I've composed and produced scores for independent filmmakers Juul Van Der Laan, Matty Groves and Joel Chima.
 I've also written an audio book score for prominent UK artists Heather & Ivan Morison.
 I currently freelance for TAM Collective writing music and sound editing for their films.

 I play Swarsangum, trumpet and drums.
 My ability across these instruments informs my approach to production, creating a flexible creative environment rich in timbre and culture.

 I specialise on creating scores that honour and reflect various cultures from around the world.
 From Nigerian influenced, rhythm-heavy scores, to dance pop music, to Indian compositions for advertising and sound art.

 "...richly orchestrated, like seeds that fall on good soil and yield thirty, sixty, even a hundred times more than what was planted." ~ A Closer Listen on Issa, 2015